 Cordless Power Tool Storage

 Try to keep cordless power tools and their chargers inside during cold weather.
-Freezing temperatures seem to accelerate battery discharge, and many cordless tools come with a warning that the chargers simply won't work when cold.
+Freezing temperatures seem to accelerate battery discharge, and many cordless tools come with a warning that the chargers won't work when cold.

 Lawnmowers, chainsaws, and other tools powered by gas engines have their own set of guidelines for storage in the winter.